Percona Server for MySQL 8.4 source installation prerequisites¶

 Boost¶

 Percona Server 8.4 requires a specific Boost version (defined in the source tree).
-Choose one approach only; do not combine them or you risk a version mismatch and “missing header” errors partway through the build.
+Choose one approach only.

 -